 The sci-fi novel I, Weapon, manages a form of Furry Confusion without actually involving Furries (although some have fur).
 The series is written in a far future where humans were nearly wiped out by invading aliens with the surviving members having largely speciated into various specialized forms to survive on far planets.
 One of the groups of humans was bred by the overlords for muscle, lack of brains, and large earlobes (the aliens thought earlobes were fascinating and bred for it as a decorative traits).
 At the time when the human races begin re-establishing contact, they decide that the kindest thing to do for the meat race is to continue breeding and using them as food.
 One of the scary aspects of the book is that it's implied that, outside of the huge earlobes, the meat race are the ones who look most like what we think of as humans.

 The minotaurs in the Dragonlance universe ride horses (specially bred to carry them, since they're bigger than people).
-They also keep livestock, though I don't believe they keep cattle.
+They also keep livestock, though they don't keep cattle, they've instead bred sheep to cattle size as a substitute.
 They are explicitly aware of this trope.
 Calling a Minotaur a "cow" is roughly the equivalent of the n-word, as they are very conscious of their resemblance to said animal and don't take kindly to being reminded of it.

 In a Russian series of books called Prostokvashino (and the animations based on them), Uncle Fyodor lives with a cat and a dog, who talk and possess intelligence.
 The cat and the dog recall living with the same professor in the past, who apparently taught them how to talk.
 There is also an intelligent beaver.
 They also own a cow, and later a calf, both of whom are normal, non-sentient animals.